Conservation and promotion of the archives

 Of particular significance for the promotion of the Compagnia di San Paolo’s archives (1562-1852) is their complete online digital publication, the first step in the project known as D.A.C.-Digital Archives and Collections of the Fondazione 1563, which has as one of its aims giving access on the web to its entire archival patrimony.
 The publication of all the various inventaries and catalogues of the Historical Archives as part of a single platform has rationalised the management of the resource and made it possible to carry out uniform searches across the entire archive.
 The first part of the Historical Archives to be digitised and published online was the historic archive of the Compagnia, followed by the Fondo Gallo, an important resource for research into Piedmontese architecture.
 The documents and plans in the Fondo Gallo reflect a century of professional activity: 5,000 drawings have so far been digitised and made accessible online (also through the web-portal Archivi degli Architetti del SAN-Sistema Archivistico Nazionale).

 Thus the Compagnia’s digitised archives offer access to the entire history of the association, unlike other digital archives in Italy.
 The historic Archive alone includes the description of 4,500 fascicules and volumes linked to over 200,000 images – Papal bulls, wills and testaments, dowries, family trees, accounts… – which can be consulted online.
-In addition, access to the digital resources placed online by the Foundation includes the contents of four library catalogues, containing 10,000 books:
+In addition, access to the digital resources placed online by the Foundation includes the contents of five library catalogues, containing 10,000 books:

 - the reference collection of the reading room